Jaaap/MorePass/README.md

 Because LastPass is starting to fustrate me.
 Do you know they can now recover your stuff when you lost your master passphrase?
 Also the interface just bugs me.

 ## How to use?
-While in development, you can clone or download this WebExtension, then for Chrome go to chrome://extensions/ , enable "Developer mode" and then "Load unpacked extension...".
+While in development, you can clone or download this WebExtension, then ...

+For Chrome go to chrome://extensions/, enable "Developer mode" and then "Load unpacked extension...".
 Point it to the root of the MorePass folder/dir you just created.

-For Firefox, go to about:debugging , check the "Enable add-on debugging" box and click "Load Temporary Addon".
+For Firefox, go to about:debugging, check the "Enable add-on debugging" box and click "Load Temporary Addon".
 Select the manifest.json file and open it.